-What Moving Abroad Teaches Expats about Their Own CultureiStockphoto
+What Moving Abroad Teaches Expats about Their Own Culture

-Culture shock — it’s a word that many past, present and future expats are fed up hearing.
-Your new life in a new country will be overwhelming at first, and there’s lots of help available to help you deal with the transition.
+Culture shock — it’s a word that many past, present, and future expats are fed up hearing.
+Your new life in a new country will be overwhelming at first.
 What many people don’t realize, however, is that a greater understanding of your own culture can actually make the transition easier.
 While cultural differences can be one of the hardest things to overcome when relocating to another country, they’re also a great conversation starter, as long as you know what you’re talking about!

 You Eat What for Breakfast…?